CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-final-report.md

 ### [Work Repository 🖥](https://github.com/CircuitVerse/cv-frontend-vue)

 > **[_Simulator Version Control -_](https://summerofcode.withgoogle.com/programs/2024/projects/6hvwat1f)
-> This projects aims to make different version of vue simulator and make the  version control system for simulators so that if there are some major changes or new release of simulator then circuit made on the older version would ne break instead they would get load on their respective version of vue simulator.**
+> This project aims to develop various versions of the Vue simulator and implement a version control system for these simulators.
+The goal is to ensure that circuits created with older versions remain compatible and functional even when there are significant updates or new releases of the simulator.**

 ### Project Goals & Accomplishments -